20 Apr How to Feel the Fear and Not Overeat Anyway

 I understand that he means well, but his worry is the last thing I need.
-I have enough of my own.
-I also wish he’d realise that I’m a grown-up, capable woman — not a precious china doll who should be kept on a shelf to not break to pieces.
+I have enough stress of my own.
+I also wish he’d realize that I’m a grown-up, capable woman — not a precious china doll who should be kept on a shelf to not break to pieces.

 The list of what people, and perhaps especially women, should be afraid of today is endless.
 Wrinkles, cellulite, too much sex, too little sex, age, loneliness… No wonder, so many of us feel hopeless and retreat to binge watching Grey’s Anatomy with a tub of ice cream to shut out the noise.

 I wonder if there is a link between the universal message to women that we should be scared, and the widespread eating disorders among women?

 I’m afraid that scary, dangerous things have indeed happened during my travels.
 For instance, I was dating a physically abusive man in my early twenties.
 But he was not some creepy stranger in a back alley — he was someone I chose to call my “boyfriend”.

 Why?
 My self-esteem was so low, and I was desperate for anyone to “care” about me.
 The statistics support this: violence most often comes from someone we know, not strangers.

 I’m not for a second blaming myself for this man’s despicable and unacceptable behavior.
 If you’d ever find yourself in that situation, please do talk to someone and seek help!

 I’m just saying that it’s important for me to see my part in what happened so that I never ever put myself in that situation again.
 (I now know that having a rage attack on an innocent taxi driver on the first date is not a great sign for mental stability.)